Slavery: In antiquity

-Ashoka, who ruled the Maurya Empire in the Indian subcontinent from 269 to 232 BCE, abolished the slave trade but not slavery.
-The Qin dynasty, which ruled China from 221 to 206 BC, abolished slavery and discouraged serfdom.
+Emperor Ashoka, who ruled the Maurya Empire in the Indian subcontinent from 269 to 232 BCE, abolished the slave trade but not slavery.
+The Qin dynasty, which ruled China from 221 to 206 BCE, abolished slavery and discouraged serfdom.
 However, many of its laws were overturned when the dynasty was overthrown.
 Slavery was again abolished by Wang Mang in China in 17 CE but was reinstituted after his assassination.

 Americas

 The Spanish colonization of the Americas sparked a discussion about the right to enslave Native Americans.
-A prominent critic of slavery in the Spanish New World colonies was the Spanish missionary and bishop, Bartolomé de las Casas, who was "the first to expose the oppression of indigenous peoples by Europeans in the Americas and to call for the abolition of slavery there."
+A prominent critic of slavery in the Spanish New World colonies was the Spanish missionary and bishop, Bartolomé de las Casas, who was the first to document the European maltreatment of and cruelty towards American natives.

-One of the first protests against slavery came from German and Dutch Quakers in Pennsylvania in 1688.
-In 1777, Vermont, at the time an independent nation, became the first portion of what would become the United States to abolish slavery.

 In the United States, all of the northern states had abolished slavery by 1804, with New Jersey being the last to act.
 Abolitionist pressure produced a series of small steps towards emancipation.
 After the Act Prohibiting Importation of Slaves went into effect on January 1, 1808, the importation of slaves into the United States was prohibited, but not the internal slave trade, nor involvement in the international slave trade externally.
-Legal slavery persisted outside the northern states; most of those slaves already in the U.S. were legally emancipated only in 1863.
-Many American abolitionists took an active role in opposing slavery by supporting the Underground Railroad.
-Violent clashes between anti-slavery and pro-slavery Americans included Bleeding Kansas, a series of political and armed disputes in 1854–1858 as to whether Kansas would join the United States as a slave or free state.
+Legal slavery persisted outside the northern states, but abolitionists took an active role in opposing slavery by supporting the Underground Railroad, and violent clashes between anti-slavery and pro-slavery Americans occurred, including in Bleeding Kansas, a series of political and armed disputes in 1854–1858 as to whether Kansas would join the United States as a slave or free state.
 By 1860, the total number of slaves reached almost four million, and the American Civil War, beginning in 1861, led to the end of slavery in the United States.
-In 1863, Lincoln issued the Emancipation Proclamation, which freed slaves held in the Confederate States; the 13th Amendment to the U. S. Constitution prohibited most forms of slavery throughout the country.
+Slaves in areas controlled by the Confederacy were legally emancipated in 1863, when Lincoln issued the Emancipation Proclamation, and slavery was banned nationwide, except as punishment for a crime, in 1865, with the ratification of the 13th Amendment to the U.S. Constitution.

 Many of the freed slaves became sharecroppers and indentured servants.
 In this manner, some became tied to the very parcel of land into which they had been born a slave having little freedom or economic opportunity because of Jim Crow laws which perpetuated discrimination, limited education, promoted persecution without due process and resulted in continued poverty.
 Fear of reprisals such as unjust incarcerations and lynchings deterred upward mobility further.